vippsas/vipps-developers/common-topics/vipps-landing-page.md

 **Please note:** When using `skipLandingPage`, the user is not sent to a URL after completion of the payment.
 The "result page" is just the confirmation in the Vipps app.
-The `fallback` URL sent in the API request can therefore be the merchant's main URL, like `https://example.com`, etc.
+The required parameter `returnUrl` (called `fallback` for the eCom API) is not used, so you can provide any URL as that value.

 **Important:** When using `"skipLandingPage": true` in the API request that initiates the payment: